shivannis/xandr-docs-public/xandr-docs/articles/curate/create-an-insertion-order.md

     b.
 Select an allowlist, or create one directly from the insertion order.
 This determines the inventory that may be targeted by any line items belonging to this insertion order.

-    Allowlists include the Xandr Inventory List, a collection of inventory that Xandr has selected based on demonstrated demand interest within our marketplace and vetted via additional quality controls (as well as platform inventory quality filtering).
+    Allowlists include the Microsoft Advertising Inventory List, a collection of inventory that Microsoft Advertising has selected based on demonstrated demand interest within our marketplace and vetted via additional quality controls (as well as platform inventory quality filtering).

     c.
 Select a blocklist, or create one directly from the insertion order.
 This determines which inventory will be excluded from targeting by line items belonging to this insertion order.
-The Xandr blocklist is applied by default.
+The Microsoft Advertising blocklist is applied by default.

 1. If this insertion order contains line items for political
     a. advertising, fill out the [Political Advertising](create-an-insertion-order.md#political-advertising) section.